backdrop-contrib/textile/README.md

   or editing content.

-Documentation <!-- Do not include if you have not created a wiki page. -->
+Documentation
 -------------

-Additional documentation is located in [the Wiki](https://github.com/backdrop-contrib/foo-project/wiki/Documentation).
+Additional documentation is located in [the Wiki](https://github.com/sjnorton-aa/textile/wiki).

 Issues
 ------

-Bugs and feature requests should be reported in [the Issue Queue](https://github.com/backdrop-contrib/foo-project/issues).
+Bugs and feature requests should be reported in [the Issue Queue](https://github.com/sjnorton-aa/textile/issues).

 Current Maintainers
 -------------------